deontic/repostchecker/README.md

 # repostchecker
-an extension for Google Chrome to check whether a Reddit post is a repost with ease, uses the undocumented repostsleuth API * ** ***
+a minimal extension for Google Chrome to check whether a Reddit post is a repost with ease, uses the undocumented repostsleuth API * ** ***

 ######  \* only works if you are a moderator of the subreddit \** not tested on mobile \*** doesn't work for certain urls, this is a repostsleuth limitation